AI makes us code faster

 to production-ready code

-Requirements → The agent generates a technical design covering architecture, data flow, interfaces, data models, error handling, and test strategy.
+Tech Design → The agent generates a technical design covering architecture, data flow, interfaces, data models, error handling, and test strategy.
 This is the translation layer between what the user wants to build and what the system actually needs to include.

 Tasks → An execution plan linked back to the original requirements.
 This is also the primary interface where the agent surfaces execution status as it works through each step.